About Community Touch

 Our Story

-Twenty years ago, the Champion family had several buildings that were not in use on 20 acres of property owned by the True Deliverance Church of God.
+Twenty five years ago, the Champion family had several buildings that were not in use on 20 acres of property owned by the True Deliverance Church of God.
 These buildings had been part of the Victory Drug Center that was opened decades earlier as a spiritual restoration and residence for those seeking healing from their addiction to drugs.
 The Champions had a vision to continue the work that Felicia Champion’s father had started and to renovate the buildings to further help the community.
 Community Touch, Inc. began in these buildings to offer ministry and outreach to the local community.

 In November 2001, Community Touch opened Clara’s Faith House Food Pantry to help feed the hungry.
 In May 2003, it opened Victory Transitional Housing, which has the capacity to house up to 40 homeless people.
 In October 2004, Noah’s Ark was opened on the same campus to provide free clothing, furniture and household items to those in need.
 Community Touch responded to needs in the community and filled a void as one of the only homeless shelters in the County, and the only nonprofit in the area meeting so many specific needs in so many tangible ways.